pxlphile/temperaturnetzwerk/README.md

 Now we're good to start.

 ## Get the code
 This is just an example.
-Just take care that the project directory which is referenced here is consistently replace ;)
+Just take care that the referenced project directory is consistently replaced ;)
 > cd

 > mkdir projects && cd projects